2016rshah/article-generator/README.md

 Custom style sheets: basically makes it look like CNN articles.
 Not really relevant to the title but (as I mentioned earlier) who doesn't love acronyms that start with C?

 ##How To
 Need to create your own CNN article (for MUN or otherwise)?
 Just head over to [the site](http://cnn.rshah.io/) and click new article.
 You can specify the title, author, date, and content.
 In the content text field line-breaks will be respected.

+For more information see the [CNN article](http://cnn.rshah.io/articles/6) on the topic.

 ##To Do
  - User Accounts
  - Make it more secure (there are massive security flaws right now)
+ - Images in articles
+ - Links in articles (perhaps make it support markdown?)
+ - Editing articles after they are created
+ - Allow more customization of articles like the credit paragraph and the sidebar content

 ##How it's made
 This is a Ruby on Rails application (my first, in fact!) that was deployed using Heroku.